trainingnns/trainingnns.github.io/README.md

 Other common shells for Linux or MacOS (e.g. [Zsh](https://en.wikipedia.org/wiki/Z_shell)) are quite similar to Bash and allow easy transition.

 On the other hand, Windows uses Command Prompt (cmd), which is rather different from Bash.
-You can have a look at this tutorial is you intend to use cmd: [https://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html](https://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html)
+You can take a look at this tutorial if you have interest on learning cmd: [https://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html](https://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html)

 ## Hardware and OS<a name="hard_os"></a>

 The training of neural networks is usually computationally expensive.
 Modern deep learning frameworks have included the possibility to train the neural network in different architectures and devices, in particular, GPUs.
 Although the need of a GPU is generally minor when you are training your first experiments, a real-world application will sometimes need more than one GPU to be trained.
 The advantages of frameworks like [pytorch or tensorflow](#dl_framewokrs) is the compatibility of its code to almost any device.
 Since the software normally used in deep learning is python, one can train neural networks on any operating system, e.g. Windows, OS X and Linux.
-We recommend to use Windows or Linux since currently OS X does not offer an stable GPU version.
+We recommend to use Windows or Linux since currently OS X does not offer a stable GPU version.

 In order to use GPUs for training you need to have a CUDA-compatible GPU from NVIDIA.
 If you have Linux Ubuntu, you can follow this [post](https://askubuntu.com/questions/1288672/how-do-you-install-cuda-11-on-ubuntu-20-10-and-verify-the-installation).
 For Windows 10 users, you can consult this [guide](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781).

-If you are affiliated to an university or a research center you would normally have access to computing clusters with GPUs.
+If you are affiliated to a university or a research center you would normally have access to computing clusters with GPUs.
 The main tool you need to know to run your training remotely is [ssh](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).
-If you are interested to have your own Deep Learning Rig, there are affordable ways to build it, this [video](https://www.youtube.com/watch?v=Nz7xzUybpFM&ab_channel=DanielBourke) is a detailed guide to do it.
-There are also some commercially available pre-built deep learning workstatins, for example in Germany there is [AIME](https://www.aime.info/).
+If you are interested to have your own Deep Learning Rig, there are affordable ways to build it; this [video](https://www.youtube.com/watch?v=Nz7xzUybpFM&ab_channel=DanielBourke) provides a detailed guide on how to do it.
+There are also some commercially available pre-built deep learning workstations (high-performance PCs), for example in Germany, there is [AIME](https://www.aime.info/).

 ## Python<a name="python"></a>
 Python is a very popular programming language!
-It is fair to say that most of deep learning research and applications require Python.
-The following chart illustrates the rise of popularity of Python.
+It is fair to say that most of deep learning research and applications require python.
+The following chart illustrates the rise of popularity of python.
 ![](chart_python.png)
 (Source: https://stackoverflow.blog/2017/09/06/incredible-growth-python/ )

-There is an abundance of tutorials for Python.
-Here is [https://www.python-course.eu/python3_course.php](https://www.python-course.eu/python3_course.php)
+There is an abundance of tutorials for python.
+We recommend [https://www.python-course.eu/python3_course.php](https://www.python-course.eu/python3_course.php)

- The main advantage of python is the available optimized libraries for scientific computing, for example [numpy](https://numpy.org/doc/stable/) and [scipy](https://docs.scipy.org/doc/scipy/reference/).
-For visualiation [matplotlib](https://matplotlib.org/stable/contents.html).
-We recommend anybody to create a local enviroment to install all your libraries wihtout affecting the global system, for that one can use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html), conda is also useful to install GPU-capable libraries.
+ The main advantage of python is the available optimized libraries for scientific computing, for example, [numpy](https://numpy.org/doc/stable/) and [scipy](https://docs.scipy.org/doc/scipy/reference/).
+For visualiation [matplotlib](https://matplotlib.org/stable/contents.html) is typically used.
+We recommend anybody to create a local enviroment to install all your libraries wihtout affecting the global system.
+This can be done using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html), conda is also useful to install GPU-capable libraries.
 Within conda you can use [pip](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) for easy installation of the libraries.

-In scientific computing, one would also like to interact with the results of your computations and visualize them in real-time.
+In scientific computing, you typically would also like to interact with the results of your computations and visualize them in real-time.
 [Jupyter Notebook](https://jupyter.org/documentation) is the best tool to do that in Python.
-It allows you to visualize and run individual pieces in real-time, is ideal for prototyping.
-Jupyter Notebook is also avialable for remote computation, one run remotely notebooks following this [guide](https://fizzylogic.nl/2017/11/06/edit-jupyter-notebooks-over-ssh/).
+It allows you to visualize and run individual pieces in real-time, which is ideal for prototyping.
+Jupyter Notebook is also available for remote computation, one can learn to run notebooks remotely following this [guide](https://fizzylogic.nl/2017/11/06/edit-jupyter-notebooks-over-ssh/).
 This also allows you to have a graphical interface on remote servers.
 Another great visualiation tool similar to Jupyter is [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
 As Jupyter, in Colab you can use interactive notebooks to run python code and train neural networks.
-The big advantage of this tool is that it makes all the computations in the cloud, this also means that you can run your notebook whenever you have internet access.
+The big advantage of this tool is that it makes all the computations in the cloud.
+This also means that you can run your notebook whenever you have internet access.
 Google also allows Colab users to train and deploy models, both freely and with cost, with GPUs and TPUs.

 ## Deep Learning Frameworks <a name="dl_frameworks"></a>
-There is a great number of Python libraries that provide implementations of neural networks, but the most popular ones are Tensorflow and PyTorch:
+There is a great number of python libraries that provide implementations of neural networks, but the most popular ones are Tensorflow and PyTorch:

 * [PyTorch](https://pytorch.org/tutorials/beginner/basics/intro.html)
 * [Tensorflow](https://www.tensorflow.org/tutorials) (with its user-friendly [Keras](https://keras.io/about/) API)